BjornKennethHolmstrom/peace/README.md

 ## Project Overview

 This project will:
-- Explore peaceful common ground across religious and non-religious perspectives
+- Explore peaceful common ground
 - Provide resources and information about specific conflicts
 - Create opportunities for dialogue and understanding
 - Support concrete actions toward peace